Photo: Courtesy of Sylvia Kyle

 “Freedom and equality were not a package deal in Canada,” says Talbot.

 As we explore the Buxton National Historic Site & Museum, I feel some solace in knowing that Aimée will learn about an early ally at this site, Rev. William King, an Irish immigrant who became a vocal opponent of the slave trade after his time at the University of Glasgow, my alma mater.
-In 1848, King acquired 9,000 acres of land in southwestern Ontario with the assistance of the Church and Canadian Abolitionists (known as the Elgin Association) and created the Elgin settlement, a haven for fugitive slaves and free Blacks.
-He had inherited 15 slaves through a variety of circumstances (he married into a slaveholding family, he was willed some and some came with a farm he purchased) and brought them north with him to Canada to begin their free lives and farm their own plots of land on the settlement.
+In 1848, King acquired 9,000 acres of land in southwestern Ontario with the assistance of the Church and Canadian Abolitionists (known as the Elgin Association) and created the Elgin settlement, a haven for fugitives running from slavery and free Blacks.
+He had inherited 15 people who had been enslaved through a variety of circumstances (he married into a slaveholding family, he was willed some and some came with a farm he purchased) and brought them north with him to Canada to begin their free lives and farm their own plots of land on the settlement.

 Museum curator Shannon Prince explains that King had to put rules and regulations in place because many of the white settlers claimed the Blacks were inferior.
 King firmly believed that if Blacks were provided with the same opportunities as whites, they too could become self-sufficient and self-sustaining.
 Some of these rules were that the land could only be purchased by Blacks (they were charged $2.50 per acre and had 10 years to pay it off) and that all land must be purchased, not rented, or sharecropped until it was completely paid for.
 He also instated a rule that for a period of 10 years after the down payment, land could only be resold to Blacks, even if it was completely paid for.
 King didn’t want Blacks to live in the types of shacks common in the slave quarters of the South, so he established minimum housing standards: each house was to be at least 24 feet by 18 feet with at least four rooms; it was to be set back 33 feet from the road and must have a picket fence, a flower garden, a vegetable garden and a porch.